Yenukumeh/e-commerce-project/README.md

 ## Objective

-This project analyzes an e-commerce dataset to understand sales performance, customer behavior, and product trends using Python (Pandas, Matplotlib).
+This project analyzes an e-commerce dataset to understand sales trends, customer behavior, and revenue patterns using Python (Pandas, Matplotlib) to generate insights and support decision making.

 ## Tools Used
   * Python